 Mr. Bruck is also active in pro bono work.
 He represents individuals in criminal cases and is involved in civil rights issues.

 James Bruner is the Director of Orrick’s Governmental Affairs Practice Group.
 Jim has more than 40 years of experience with the state legislature and numerous administrations.

 He brings extensive strategic, political and communication experience to the firm and our clients.
 His practice focuses on governmental policy and regulatory issues, primarily those relating to finance, tax, and corporate securities.
 Jim has extensive state and federal policy and regulatory experience.
 In addition, he is a principal proponent of municipal government finance issues.
 He has worked with local governments, investment banks, the state legislature, and the Congress to draw attention to policy and legal changes needed to advance the ability of California municipalities to access financial markets, create more usable bond and finance laws, and update laws governing what public entities may undertake for public purposes.

 Jim has directed Orrick’s Governmental Affairs Practice Group since joining the firm in 1984.
 Before that, he served for 10 years as Executive Director of the League to Save Lake Tahoe, where he gained recognition across the United States for raising concerns about Lake Tahoe to a national level.

-Michael J. Buchanan is a litigation associate in Orrick's New York office.
+Michael J. Buchanan is a litigation associate in Orrick's Washington, D.C. office.